April 22: Site Tours | April 23-24: Exhibition & Conference

 Trigon Pacific Terminals Ltd.

-Canada has launched innovative projects aimed at transporting and exporting hydrogen, including HTEC’s BC Hydrogen Ports Project, Alberta’s 100 km of natural gas pipelines, and a Canada-Germany MOU for a transatlantic hydrogen corridor.
-However, challenges in long-haul transport, whether by rail or sea, remain including liquefaction complexities, a lack of ammonia carriers, high re-gasification costs, slow subsidies, limited final investment decisions, inadequate infrastructure, and unclear definitions of clean hydrogen.
+Canada has launched innovative projects and initiatives aimed at transporting and exporting hydrogen, including HTEC’s BC Hydrogen Ports Project, Alberta’s 100 km of natural gas pipelines, and a Canada-Germany MOU for a transatlantic hydrogen corridor.
+However, whether by rail or sea, challenges in long-haul transport remain such as slow subsidies and limited off-take agreements.

 Attendee insights: